12 Important 2021 Fintech Trends

-In fact, searches for "mobile banking" has increased by 84% over the last 5 years.
+In fact, searches for "mobile banking" have increased by 91% over the last 5 years.

-More and more consumers are interesting in mobile-first banking solutions.
+More and more consumers are interested in mobile-first banking solutions.

 Mobile-only banks are just like they sound: they exist only as a mobile app.
 There are no physical branches.
 And most of their support happens via email, chatbots and live chat.

 One of the fastest-growing mobile banks is Chime Bank.

 Search volume growth for Chime Bank over the last 5 years.

 Like most digital banks, users sign up to Chime Bank completely their phone.
 And they mail users a Visa debit card so you can withdraw money from ATMs.

 They also have customer-friendly features, like overdraft protection, account alerts, and the ability to receive direct deposit payments early.